nuxencs/seasonpackarr/docs/design-docs/season-pack-lifecycle.md

 - release mismatch
 - torrent parse mismatch
 - filesystem hardlink failure
+- client import or verify failure

 ## Verification Notes

-Verified against code on 2026-03-14.
+Verified against code on 2026-07-04.
 The lifecycle is implementation-backed, not aspirational.